KEP-5677: DRA Resource Availability Visibility

 Version Skew Strategy

-• Older kubectl can still create/read objects (standard API)
+• Older kubectl can create/read objects via the standard v1alpha3 endpoint without changes.

 Production Readiness Review Questionnaire